agnanachandran/agnanachandran.github.io/source/_posts/2016-07-16-using-simulated-annealing-to-solve-logic-puzzles.markdown

 How many arrangements are there?
 Well for the first house, there are 5 "attributes" to pick (nationality, wall colour, animal, beverage, and cigar), and each has 5 options.
 This gives 5<sup>5</sup> possibilities for the first house.
 Then for the second house, there are still 5 attributes to pick, but only 4 options for each.
 This gives 4<sup>5</sup> possibilities for the second house, 3<sup>5</sup> for the third, 2<sup>5</sup> for the fourth and 1<sup>5</sup> for the fifth.
 Multiplying these together gives 24 883 200 000 or almost 25 billion possibilities.
 If we could check 100 000 possibilities every second, it would take 69 hours to check all the possibilities.

 There are many ways we could speed up the process, like using some of the clues to significantly reduce the size of the search space.
 We could also turn the clues into logic expressions in code and use them to perform a similar process of elimination technique to simulate how it would be done on paper.
-I thought to use a technique I learned in my Cooperative and Adaptive Algorithms class called Simulated Annealing.
+I thought to use a technique I learned in my cooperative and adaptive algorithms class called simulated annealing.
 Simulated annealing can be used to solve problems like this, where there's a large search space and we are trying to find a global optimum.
 In this case, the global optimum is the arrangement in which all 15 of the clues are satisfied.

 ### Simulated Annealing